jrucker2004/switch_tester/README.md

 ### Switch_List.csv

 This is a list of the switches I have tested, or have on-hand to test.
 The majority of these switches were sent to me to test by generous volunteers.
 Note that some switches have been lubricated, and some have not.
 Unfortunately I'm at the whim of what is sent to me, so I can only record what I've been sent to test.
-I would prefer to test un-lubricated switches, because method of lubrication by different users can result in different results.
+I would prefer to test un-lubricated switches, because the method of lubrication by different users can lead to different results.
 If you have a switch you'd like to see tested that isn't on the list, please send me a message.

 ### Directories